Swasth-Apps/swasth.co/src/pages/blog/chronic-pain.md

 SESSION 8: SOCIAL SKILLS TO COMBAT CHRONIC PAIN

-These sessions come with a time limit of 7 days and you are suggested to complete each session within a week, although you may complete them later in case of some urgency.
+These sessions come with a time limit of 7 days and you are suggested to complete each session within a week, although you may complete them later in case you get some urgency.
 After completing one session you will land into another session by default.
 Also, you get the facility of URL to change the sessions as per your choice but here again, the time limit remains the same.
 We work as a team to help you out 24/7.

 SO DO NOT HESITATE AND GRAB THE PROGRAM!